 Donna Faye Burchfield

-Director, School of Dance
+Dean, School of Dance

 Donna Faye Burchfield has been professor and director of the School of Dance at the University of the Arts since 2010.
 Beginning in 2012, she formed a working relationship with the artistic staff at the Painted Bride Arts Center in Philadelphia as an artistic advisor.
 In this role, she helped to guide the Bride’s 2016 Re-PLACE-ing Philadelphia Project with support from the Pew Center for Arts & Heritage.
 Upon her relocation to Philadelphia, she served on the Dance/USA Philadelphia’s Advisory Committee and as a co-chair for the national conference for Dance/USA (June 2013).
 She also co-chaired and hosted at UArts the Society for Dance History Scholars conference: Dance and the Social City (June, 2012).